-Actual expenditures on a budgetary basis of \$192.6M were less than budgeted expenditures of \$198.1M.
-Spending that came in under estimates in General Government and Public Safety accounted for a majority of the savings.
+Actual expenditures on a budgetary basis of \$211.5M were slightly less than budgeted expenditures of \$211.7M.
+Savings in administrative and support functions offset budget overages in Public Safety related to storm response.

-Revenues on a budgetary basis exceeded expectations of \$197.7M by a net \$4.7M.
-Some revenues, including property tax collections, leases, rents and concessions, and licenses and permits, exceeded budgetary expectations by \$1-4M each.
-Others, including service charges and utility franchise fees were \$1-4M under expected levels.
+Revenues on a budgetary basis exceeded expectations of \$207.1M by \$3.6M.
+Tax collections, leases, rents and concessions, and licenses and permits exceeded budgetary expectations by \$6.5M, \$1.1M and \$1.9M, respectively.
+Other revenues, including service charges and utility franchise fees, were lower than expected.
+As discussed above, lower than budgeted utility franchise fee collections were due primarily to falling prices and a decrease in demand for natural gas heating due to the mild winter of 2011-2012.

-ECONOMIC FACTORS AND FISCAL YEAR 2012
+ECONOMIC FACTORS AND FISCAL YEAR 2013